Wrongful conviction of Andrew Malkinson

 Andrew Malkinson (born 23 January 1966) is a British man who was wrongfully convicted and jailed in 2004 for the rape of a 33-year-old woman in Salford, Greater Manchester.
 He was released from prison in 2020 after serving 17 years, still maintaining his innocence, and his conviction was finally quashed by the Court of Appeal in 2023 after DNA evidence proved he was not the attacker.
+The true perpetrator, Paul Quinn, was later identified by DNA testing and was convicted in April 2026.

 Incident

 The victim, a 33-year-old woman, was attacked in the early hours of 19 July 2003 while walking home in Little Hulton.
 She was dragged down a motorway embankment and strangled until unconscious.
 In the attack she sustained significant injuries to her neck, back, legs, arms, chest and face, including a fractured cheekbone.
 After losing consciousness she was raped.

 Conviction

 Malkinson was identified by the victim in an identity parade.
 Several key details did not match the description of the perpetrator: for example, she described the attacker as being three inches (7.5 cm) shorter than Malkinson, with a hairless chest, and no tattoos.
 Malkinson had chest hair and prominent tattoos on his forearms.
 She also said the attacker would have a "deep scratch" to his face, which Malkinson did not.
+During the trial of Paul Quinn, it was revealed that the victim later told the police that she was not sure if Malkinson was her attacker after seeing him in court but had been encouraged to testify against him anyway because the police were certain it was him.

 There was no DNA evidence linking him to the crime at the time.
 At trial, he was presented as a drifter and was found guilty of two counts of rape and attempting to choke, suffocate or strangle with intent to commit rape but found not guilty of attempted murder after a jury at Manchester Crown Court (Crown Square) spent nine hours considering their verdicts.
 He was convicted by a 10–2 majority jury verdict and sentenced to life imprisonment with a minimum term of 6½ years.